filecoin-project/filecoin-docs/content/en/get-started/store-and-retrieve/store-data.md

 ---
 title: "Store data"
-description: Start storing your data on the Filecoin network.
-This section covers packaging your data, importing it into your local Lotus lite-node, finding a storage provider through the Filecoin Plus storage provider registry, creating a storage deal, and then waiting for the deal to complete!
+description: "Start storing your data on the Filecoin network.
+This section covers packaging your data, importing it into your local Lotus lite-node, finding a storage provider through the Filecoin Plus storage provider registry, creating a storage deal, and then waiting for the deal to complete!"
 weight: 3
 menu:
     getstarted: